Moving from paper to a digital medical device Quality Management System

 If you decide to digitise your system using tools like Google Drive and DocuSign, you may struggle to meet the specific requirements for digital quality systems laid out in Part 11.
 If you’re just using a DocuSign plug-in it will prove very difficult to capture the history and meaning of each approval event in the way required by the MHRA or FDA.
 And if you can’t effectively integrate e-signatures into your process, then what’s the point of migrating to a digital solution at all?

-3. Choosing a ‘full blown’ med dev eQMS system
+3. Choosing a ‘full blown’ eQMS solution

 So, what about installing a proprietary eQMS system, instead?
 For those businesses who are ditching paper and scaling up fast, choosing a ‘full blown’ quality system like those used by large global, corporations can seem like a way of guaranteeing ongoing compliance with complex regulations.
 But it can also quickly begin to seem like overkill.

 Many proprietary eQMS can be highly prescriptive in the way they work.
-These vendors may be offering you ‘turn-key’ solutions for ISO 13485 compliance, based on you following their ‘canned SOPs’ to the letter.
+These vendors may be offering you ‘turn-key’ solutions for ISO 13485 compliance, based on you following their ‘canned SOPs’ (standard operating procedures) to the letter.
 These ‘one size fits all’ SOPs may, technically, be compliant, but they may not reflect exactly what the regulation requires and be over the top for what you need to achieve.
-If you choose these options, you may end up having to completely change the way you work and retrain your team for no good reason.
-Faced with this, no wonder many teams conclude they should stick with their paper-based approach even with all its inefficiencies.

-4. The cost
+4. The cost to medical device companies

 As you look around at the different eQMS solutions on the market, there’s a huge variation in price points on offer.
 From PAYG models that are billed monthly and by seat, to products with a big yearly license fee and a hefty upfront configuration charge.
 Entry level costs for some medical device eQMS can be $20K+ - with a minimum three-year commitment.